-The intervention has been developed and partly tested in a clinical rehabilitation trial, the COPE-ICD trial 45, which included patients with an implantable cardioverter defibrillator.
-We here observed a significant impact of the intervention on peak VO2, physical capacity and self-assessed mental health.
-The intervention has been modified for patients treated for atrial fibrillation with ablation as described below.
-The CopenHeart physical exercise intervention meets European 24 and Danish guidelines 46 for physical exercise in patients with heart disease, and complies with The National Danish Board of Health recommendations for physical exercise in daily living for heart patients.
-47
+impact of the intervention on peak VO2, physical capacity and self-assessed mental health.
+The intervention has been modified for patients treated for AF with ablation as described below.
+The CopenHeart physical exercise intervention meets European24 and Danish guidelines61 for physical exercise in patients with heart disease, and complies with The National Danish Board of Health recommendations for physical exercise in daily living for heart patients.62

-The physical exercise starts one month after the ablation and after the first ergospirometry test and comprises the following three elements:
+The physical exercise starts 1 month after ablation and after the first ergospirometry test and comprises the following three elements:

-Individually planned physical exercise by specially trained physiotherapists.
-Integrating detailed information concerning AF symptoms and RFA, co-morbidity, hospitalisation, activities of daily living, and level of physical activity prior to RFA, a specially trained physiotherapist conducts a patient telephone consultation up to 30 minutes.
-The consultation is based on initial testing of the patient including a cardiopulmonary exercise test, a 6 minutes walking test and a 'sit and stand' test, described in the outcome section.
+Individually planned physical exercise by specially trained physiotherapists

+Integrating detailed information concerning the AF symptoms and RFA, comorbidity, hospitalisation, activities of daily living and level of physical activity prior to RFA, a specially trained physiotherapist conducts a patient telephone consultation up to 30 min.
+The consultation is based on initial testing of the patient including a cardiopulmonary exercise test, a 6-min walking test and a 'sit to stand' test, described in the outcome section.
 For all patients, a rehabilitation plan is prepared as an individual training diary, and all patients are instructed in the use of a heart rate monitor (Polar Watch provided by Rigshospitalet).
-The heart rate monitor and diary is essential to ensure CopenHeart training protocol compliance and they are returned for data collection at the end of the exercise training intervention.
+The heart rate monitor and diary are essential to ensure CopenHeart training protocol compliance, and they are returned for data collection at the end of the exercise training intervention.

-Intensive exercise training programme.
-Physical exercise is initiated at Rigshospitalet four weeks after RFA to ensure optimal rest and healing.
-Using wireless electrodes integrated into t-shirts (Corus-Fit, CardioCardio and Corus Exercise Assistant, CEA, version 2.0.16, Finland) potential cardiac arrhythmias, electrocardiographic abnormalities such as ST-depression, ST-elevation, Q- or T-wave altering, atrial fibrillation, and ventricular arrhythmias and training intensity level are monitored.
+Intensive exercise training programme

+Physical exercise is initiated at Rigshospitalet 4 weeks after RFA to ensure optimal rest and healing.
+Using wireless electrodes integrated into T-shirts (Corus-Fit, CardioCardio and Corus Exercise Assistant, CEA, V.2.0.16, Finland), potential cardiac arrhythmias, ECG abnormalities such as ST depression, ST elevation, Q wave or T wave altering, AF and ventricular arrhythmias and training intensity level are monitored.

 After 1-3 exercise training sessions at Rigshospitalet, the patient continues the programme at a local CopenHeart certified training facility supervised by physiotherapists or as supervised home-based training.
-Supervised home-based exercise training has shown similar results to hospital-based exercise training 31 and has been confirmed in a Danish setting.
-48
+Supervised home-based exercise training has shown similar results to hospital-based exercise training31 and has been confirmed in a Danish setting.63

-The physical exercise training continues for 12 weeks, comprising three sessions weekly of 60 minutes, in total, 36 sessions.
+The physical exercise training continues for 12 weeks, comprising three weekly sessions of 60 min each, in total, 36 sessions.
 The training protocol consists of cardiovascular training and strength exercises to improve endurance and muscular strength.

-An exercise session consists of 10 minutes warm up, 20 minutes bicycling, 20 minutes strength, and a 10 minutes stretching and cool-down period.
-Using the results from the cardiopulmonary exercise test performed prior to the initial training session, in combination with the Borg scale measuring subjective exhaustion, the aerobic exercise is performed with gradually increasing intensity throughout the exercise intervention period, corresponding to 13 to 17 on the Borg Scale and 50% to 80% of the maximum heart rate.
-The anaerobic resistance training is initiated at 30% to 40 % of 1 repetition maximum (RM) for the upper body, and 40% to 50 % of 1 RM for the lower body, with an increasing work load during the training sessions.
-To achieve cardiovascular adjustment and reduce the risk of malignant cardiac arrhythmias and ischemia, the training session is initiated and terminated with a warm up and a cool down period to gradually increase and decrease training intensity and heart rate.
-This cardiovascular adjustment has been proven to reduce the risk of ischemia and arrhythmia in relation to exercise training. ^{49, 50} Training is predominantly performed in the upright position to reduce left ventricle preload (diastolic volume) and the risk of ischemia and arrhythmias due to heart failure.
-50
+An exercise session consists of 10 min warm-up, 20 min bicycling, 20 min strength and a 10 min stretching and cool-down period.
+Using the results from the cardiopulmonary exercise test performed prior to the initial training session, in combination with the Borg Scale measuring subjective exhaustion, the aerobic exercise is performed with gradually increasing intensity throughout the exercise intervention period, corresponding to 13-17 on the Borg Scale and 50-80% of the maximum heart rate.
+The anaerobic resistance training is initiated at 30-40% of one repetition maximum (RM) for the upper body and 40-50% of one RM for the lower body, with an increasing workload during the training sessions.
+To achieve cardiovascular adjustment and reduce the risk of malignant cardiac arrhythmias and ischaemia, the training session is initiated and terminated with a warm-up and a cool-down period to gradually increase and decrease the training intensity and heart rate.
+This cardiovascular adjustment has been proven to reduce the risk of ischaemia and arrhythmia in relation to exercise training.64 65 Training is predominantly performed in the upright position to reduce left ventricle preload (diastolic volume) and the risk of ischaemia and arrhythmias due to heart failure.65